doanvalerie/pokemini-website/docs/design.md

 DynamoDB Pokémon collection.
 That is, if there is a single Pokémon inside of the 30-meter radius, then that Pokémon is returned and not deleted.
-If there is more than one Pokémon inside of the 30-meter radius, then the closest of those Pokémon is returned, and then the other Pokémon are deleted.
+If there is more than one Pokémon inside of the 30-meter radius, then the closest of those Pokémon is returned, and the other Pokémon are deleted.
 If there are no Pokémon inside of the 30-meter radius, then trivially none of the Pokémon are deleted.

 The reason for this behavior is so that after the user fights or flees the nearest Pokémon inside of their 10-meter activation radius, then the user will